PixarAnimationStudios/OpenUSD/docs/glossary.rst

       order) as part of their `List Editing <#usdglossary-listediting>`_ nature, and the final order of the VariantSets provides their relative strength with respect to each other, should their opinions overlap.

        ..

-    * Each Variant can contain arbitrary scene description **including the introduction of additional composition arcs**.
-This gives us great flexibility in building up variations out of existing, modular pieces that can be `referenced <#usdglossary-references>`_, `inherited
-      <#usdglossary-inherits>`_, etc.

-       ..